Do you know what’s worse than an abandoned cart? Not knowing why it happened!

 Well, you can do that with FunnelKit's Referrers option.

-From settings, go to Analytics and then to the Referrers tab.
-Here, you can find the number of orders and optin sign-ups from different traffic sources.
+Go to Analytics and click on the 'Referrers' tab.
+Find the number of orders and optin sign-ups from different traffic sources.
 You will also find the revenue and average order value.

-Now, to track all your store's orders with the UTM parameter, navigate to Analytics and then to the UTM Campaigns tab.
+To track all your store's orders using the UTM parameter, navigate to Analytics and on to the UTM Campaigns tab.

 Here, you will find a list of the UTM campaigns, along with the source, medium, content, term, orders, opt-ins, and revenue.

-On the search tab, you can search any related term to find results.
+On the search tab, you can search for any related term to find results.

-Also, you can use filters for campaigns, source, medium, content, term, funnel, and conversions to analyze the data you are looking for.
+You can also use filters for campaigns, source, medium, content, term, funnel, and conversions to analyze the data you need.

 That’s how easily you can track conversions using UTM parameters.